ma225tq/lighthouse-sensor-bot/backend/app/utils/README_charts.md

 Options:
 - `--chart-type`: Type of chart to generate (default: all)
-  - Options: model-comparison, model-metrics, metrics-heatmap, query-performance, model-vs-model, all-models-all-metrics, all
+  - Options: model-comparison, model-metrics, metrics-heatmap, query-performance, model-vs-model, all-models-all-metrics, enhanced-metrics-radar-chart, factual-correctness-matrix, best-scores-per-metric, all
 - `--model`: Model name to analyze (required for model-metrics and query-performance)
 - `--model1`: First model for model-vs-model comparison
 - `--model2`: Second model for model-vs-model comparison